awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/transcribe-streaming-app/README.md

    See [the Github documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) for instructions.

-2. Run the following commands in sequence in the terminal to install the AWS service client modules and third-party modules listed in the _package.json_:
+2. Run the following commands in sequence in the terminal to install the AWS service client modules and third-party modules listed in the `package.json`:

 ```
-npm install node -g
-cd javascriptv3/example_code/cross-services/transcribe-streaming-app
 npm install
 ```